 - Tap Approve.
 You are redirected to your site.

 After you start using MFA, you can manage verification methods by clicking the Manage MFA Verification Methods link in your My Account Settings page in Tableau Online.
 On this page, you can add or remove additional verification methods.
 For example, if you get a new mobile phone, delete any verification methods on the old mobile phone.
 If you're unable to copy your authenticator app configuration by restoring it from a backup to your new mobile phone, you must install and register an authenticator app again.
 For more information, see Manage Your Account Settings(Link opens in a new window).

 To help reduce the risk of a locked-out scenario, we recommend you add Recovery Codes as backup after registering for MFA.
-Recovery codes allow you to sign in to Tableau Online if you don't have access to your usual MFA verification methods.
+Recovery codes, to be used in emergency scenarios only, allow you to sign in to Tableau Online if you don't have access to your usual MFA verification methods.
 If you add Recovery Codes option, a list of ten one-time use codes are generated for you that you can use to sign in to Tableau Online.

 - Because the list of recovery codes are not accessible after you've added the Recover Codes option, immediately copy and store these codes in a safe and secure location so that you can use them in emergency situations.